department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers/less-than-one-year.md

       description: Use this tool to convert your military experience into civilian language that hiring managers can easily understand.
     - url: /employment/job-seekers/create-resume
       title: Resume Builder
-      description: Use this tool to build a civilian or federal résumé.
+      description: Use this tool to build a civilian or federal resume.
     - url: https://www.careeronestop.org/JobSearch/job-search.aspx
       title: Job Search
       description: Search the Veterans Job Bank to find the right position for you.